agimus-project/winter-school-2023/perception/README.md

 ### Downloading HappyPose data

 Object pose estimators are based on pre-trained networks and the dataset of objects.
-To be able to create/run the tutorial code you need to download both with:
+To be able to create/run the tutorial code you need to download both (within your docker terminal) with:
 ```
 python -m happypose.toolbox.utils.download \
     --cosypose_models detector-bop-ycbv-pbr--970850 coarse-bop-ycbv-pbr--724183 refiner-bop-ycbv-pbr--604090 \